top of page

 What is Shepherd’s Valley Homesteads?

 A Christian homestead community on 1,300+ acres of Appalachian wilderness.
-It is designed for families who want stability, faith-centered community, clean food, and a place to build homesteads without excessive regulation or suburban sprawl.
+It is designed for families who want stability, faith-centered community, clean food, and a place to build homesteads with independence.

 Is this a subdivision?

-No. Shepherd’s Valley uses a long-term ground lease model, not subdivision.
+No. Shepherd’s Valley Homesteads uses a long-term ground lease model, not subdivision.

 The property stays as one unified piece, avoiding: